 The City Council will analyze the split between the General Fund and the Public Improvement Fund annually and set it in response to the operating and capital needs of the City.
 The current allocation of the 2.0 cents of sales and use tax revenue will be budgeted as 85% to the General Fund and 15% to the Public Improvement Fund.
+Additionally, 1.0 cent of the 2.0 cent non-earmarked sales & use tax generated from the Harvest Junction East development will be transferred from the General Fund and the Public Improvement Fund to the Harvest Junction East Fund to repay the loan from the Fleet Fund to the Harvest Junction East Fund.

 Because of the volatility of use tax revenue, in periods of economic decline, the allocation of revenues in the budget will be as much of the sales tax as possible to the General Fund and as much of the use tax as possible to the Public Improvement Fund while still maintaining the 85% and 15% allocation of budgeted revenues respectively.
-Actual revenues received will be credited between the two funds in accordance with their respective budgeted shares of the sales and use tax as stated in the following implementation policy.
+Actual revenues received will be credited between the two funds in accordance with their respective budgeted shares of the non-earmarked sales and use tax as stated in the following implementation policy.

-In the 2021 Budget the allocation of the 2.0 cents of sales and use tax revenue will be 85% of the sales tax and 85% of the use tax to the General Fund and 15% of the sales tax and 15% of the use tax to the Public Improvement Fund.
-[TO BE UPDATED AFTER THE 2022 BUDGET IS COMPLETE]
+In the 2024 Budget the allocation of the 2.0 cents of sales and use tax revenue will be 85% of the sales tax and 85% of the use tax to the General Fund and 15% of the sales tax and 15% of the use tax to the Public Improvement Fund.